RezaShahrestani/programme/legacy/javascript/javascript1/week1/homework.md

 ## Step 4: Hand in Homework

 We are going to be handing in homework using something called a **pull request (now PR)**.
-The reason for that is that **most companies use PR's** when they work with code.
-So you might aswell get used to it!
+The reason for that is that **most companies use PRs** when they work with code.
+So you might as well get used to it!

 Watch [this video](https://www.youtube.com/watch?v=JcT4wmK1VcA) to go through the same process as is documented here